Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 Besides that, unit tests are expected to be pure.
 For example, if a function contains code that writes data to the file system, that part needs to be abstracted away as well, otherwise the test that verifies such behavior will be considered an integration test instead, since its coverage extends to the unit's integration with the file system.

-Considering the factors mentioned above, we can conclude that **unit tests are only useful to verify pure business logic inside of a given function**.
+Considering the factors mentioned above, we can reason that **unit tests are only useful to verify pure business logic inside of a given function**.
 Their scope does not extend to testing side-effects or other integrations because that belongs to the domain of integration testing.

 To illustrate how these nuances affect design, let's take a look at an example of a simple system that we want to test.
 Imagine we're working on an application that calculates local sunrise and sunset times, which it does through the help of the following two classes: